aduffy70/Protocols/Turkey_liver_cell_isolation.md

 Adapted from Fraslin Cell Isolation Protocol

-1. Warm to 37C: HEPES buffer 1, HEPES buffer 2, “Standard” HEPES buffer, Supplemented William’s E media.
+1. Warm to 37C: Perfusion buffer 1, Perfusion buffer 2, Supplemented William’s E media.
 1. Insert catheter into the portal vein and place two sutures to prevent backflow along the vein and back down the intersecting vein.
 Snip between liver and heart to allow outflow.
-1. Add 0.5-1.0mL Heparin (~875U/kg = 0.5mL Heparin (4400U/mL) for a 2.2kg bird) to a 50mL aliquot of HEPES Buffer 1.
+1. Add 0.5-1.0mL Heparin (~875U/kg = 0.5mL Heparin (4400U/mL) for a 2.2kg bird) to a 50mL aliquot of Perfusion buffer 1.
 Perfuse (17mL/min) to start blanching while preventing clotting.
-1. Perfuse (25ml/min) with HEPES buffer 1 until blanched (~50-150mL).
+1. Perfuse (25ml/min) with Perfusion buffer 1 until blanched (~50-150mL).
-1. Perfuse with HEPES buffer 2 until digested (~300mL).
+1. Perfuse with Perfusion buffer 2 until digested (~300mL).
 1. Excise the liver, transfer to Supplemented William’s E media (~100mL), and move to the sterile hood for remaining steps.
 1. Release hepatocytes by gently breaking up the liver with a scalpel.
 1. Filter through cheesecloth to separate the undigested tissue.
 Pour ~75mL Supplemented William’s E medium over the undigested liver in the cheesecloth to maximize cell yield.
 Discard undigested tissue with cheesecloth.